Auction Catalogue of George Baxter's retirement Sale 8th May 1860

 • Dean & Son purchased the plate containing The Fisherman's Home and Eu Cathedral

-• Messrs Braun & Wustlich purchased three plates, Flora (Clarke in 1920 states this plate passed to Le Blond but this is incorrect), Holy Family - After Murillo and Prayer
+• Messrs Braun & Wustlich purchased three plates, Flora (Clarke in 1920 states this plate passed to Le Blond but this seems incorrect), Holy Family - After Murillo and Prayer

 None of the above plates have been heard of since the 1860 sale inferring yet again that the sales were final.
 As I mentioned it is very likely that these purchasers found they couldn’t print from them but Braun & Wustlich’s plates of Holy Family and Prayer were both Baxterotypes i.e. printed in sepia from a steel plate and just one colour block, basically an all over tint and, in my opinion, could have been printed from by any competent printer.
 Could copies of these two prints that we accept as by Baxter actually be by Braun & Wustlich?
 Possibly, Prayer is a hard to find print and Holy Family, I would say, very rare so could some copies not on a stamped mount possibly be by them?

-The only other purchaser of plates totaling under £50 was Joseph Mansell, the licensee of Baxter.
-He purchased the plate containing Netley Abbey, Warwick Castle, River Teify, Cardiganshire and Lake Como and successfully reprinted from the plate in full colour the full details can be found under 'Mansell' on our 'Chats on' listings.
+The only other purchaser of plates totalling under £50 was Joseph Mansell, the licensee of Baxter.
+He purchased the plate containing Netley Abbey, Warwick Castle, River Teify, Cardiganshire and Lake Como and successfully reprinted from the plate in full colour the full details can be found under 'Mansell' on our 'Chats on' listings (link 1 below).

 We know the current location of this Baxter / Mansell printing plate along with many others in a register maintained by the New Baxter Society.
 One great benefit of the interest in Baxter prints starting only about 27 years after his death is that many relatives, employees and licensees of Baxter were still alive in those years.
 The interest in Baxter has always been there and hopefully that has meant that collectors in the early years tracked down many of Baxter’s Plates etc and since then most have been retained and passed on to other Baxter collectors.